AppleButterJam/Introduction-to-Apple-Butter/How To Contribute.md

 2. Edit a guide
 3. Start a new guide.

-To flag an issue - a problem, inaccuracy, question, etc., or to request a new guide - click on the Issues icon to the right.
+To flag an issue - a problem, inaccuracy, question, etc., or a guide that should exist, but doesn't yet - click on the Issues icon to the right.
 It's a circle with an exclamation mark inside.
 If no one has raised it already, click Create a New Issue and follow the prompts to describe your issue and where we can find it.
 Thanks!

 To edit a guide (I guess you could say things are getting pretty serious), click on the guide name, then edit.
 Then have fun.
 Seriously, you're allowed.
 Ownership is a non-term in these parts.